 - Patients should be warned that if they stop emicizumab, residual plasma levels may persist for as long as 6 months, and thus, risk mitigation regarding the use of aPCCs should be used during that 6-month period to avoid the risk for thrombotic and TMA complications

-- Regular clinical review of the efficacy for bleed prevention should be conducted once the patient has reached the maintenance dosing and at 3 months, 6 months and 12 months after initiation of therapy, and thereafter at 6 month intervals at the discretion of their physician.
+- Regular clinical review of the efficacy for bleed prevention should be conducted once the patient has reached the maintenance dosing and at 3 months, 6 months and 12 months after initiation of therapy, and thereafter at 6-month intervals at the discretion of their provider.

 - Loss of efficacy should prompt evaluation for anti-drug antibodies (see below).